A #VeryAngryBadger Has Finally Left The Castle In Scotland

 But recently the story was updated after someone on the Historic Scotland works team checked on the badger wearing a Go Pro only to find that the angry badger had left the building.

-” #Badgerupdate Our works team have used a Go Pro this morning to view the tunnel and it seems our visitor has vacated.
+“#Badgerupdate Our works team have used a Go Pro this morning to view the tunnel and it seems our visitor has vacated.
 We’ll keep the tunnel closed in the interim while we do a little housekeeping following its visit.”

 An 'angry badger' that caused part of a castle to be closed off to the public has left the building https://t.co/LpAzq0if9y pic.twitter.com/9UIUFhdnB7